 Karen Alberts (a retired ship captain and abalone diver) brings a wide variety of sewing skills, quilting skills and machine quilting experience that will ensure outstanding consultation and service for her customers.
 Karen offers a choice of over two thousand edge to edge patterns.
-Call her on her mobile phone at (850) 672-0433 or if she is not available try the Crystal Ice House phone at (352) 463-3841 and arrange to stop by the Crystal Ice House to discuss your project.
+Call her on her mobile phone at (850) 672-0433 or if she is not available try the Quilt Shoppe phone at (352) 463-3842 and arrange to stop by the Quilt Shoppe to discuss your project.

 Suwannee Valley Cross Stitch founder, Sally Criswell, is the full time owner-manager of Suwannee Valley Cross Stitch.
 Sally initially established the cross stitch business when she opened a satellite store in 2003 at the Suwannee Valley Quilt Shoppe.
 In June of 2004 Sally sold her primary retail outlet in Gainesville, Florida and committed her full time effort to Suwannee Valley Cross Stitch.